ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

     </details>
 - Beating Embryo: "Equipment has a 30% chance to deal double the effect."
     - Has a config option to enable multiple stacks for x3, x4, etc.
-    - No support for mod-added equipment (yet).
+    - Supports mod-added equipment, but will not do anything by default; item mods have to specify what should happen.
 - Permafrost: "Chance to freeze enemies on hit."
 - Photon Jetpack: "No hands."
     - Provides flight while holding jump, using limited recharging fuel.